pfurrow/GetCleanDataClassProject/README.md

 # Course Project - Getting and Cleaning Data

-This repository contains required files to satisfy the project requirements of the Getting and Cleaning Data course:
+This repository contains files to satisfy the project requirements of the Getting and Cleaning Data course:
 * run_analysis.R - script which generates the required wide, tidy data set
 * Codebook.md - describes the wide, tidy data set that is produced by the script
-* README.md - this document which describes how the run_analysis.R script works
+* README.md - this document which describes how to use the run_analysis.R script

 ## Steps to run the script run_analysis.R